Fire alarm call box

-A fire alarm box, fire alarm call box, or fire alarm pull box is a device used for notifying a fire department of a fire.
-Typically installed on street corners, they were the main means of summoning firefighters before the general availability of telephones.
+A fire alarm box, fire alarm call box, or fire alarm pull box is a device used for notifying a fire department of a fire or a fire alarm activation.
+Typically installed on street corners or on the outside of commercial buildings in urban areas, they were the main means of summoning firefighters before the general availability of telephones.
+Fire alarm call boxes are still widely used in many cities and towns.

 Operation

 When the box is activated by turning a knob or pulling a hook, a spring-loaded wheel turns, tapping out a pulsed electrical signal corresponding to the box's number.
 A receiver at fire headquarters announces the alarm through flashing lights or tones, or via a pen recorder, and the box number is matched to a list of box locations.
 In modern installations a computer receives and translates the pulses; in unmanned installations in small communities, the box number may be sounded out by a horn or bell audible community-wide.
+Some call boxes can be wired to a fire alarm control panel or annunciator to send a signal to a fire station or dispatch center when a fire alarm is activated in a particular building.
+Telegraph systems do not automatically give any information about why an alarm was triggered, only the box number which tells firefighters where to respond.
+However, the call boxes can include a telegraph key to allow firefighters to summon additional resources.

+The number the box transmits to the central office corresponds to pre-planned instructions listing appropriate firefighting companies for the given location and severity as a way to expedite dispatch of necessary firefighting resources.
+Traditionally, the instructions were on index cards and organized by box number in alphabetical order rather than numeric, to match the order the digits came in on the telegraph.
+In modern systems, the instructions are computerized.